Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 • [2] Zip Fuel — You’re not going for precision with this build.

-The Gunner has three options for his side arm.
+The Gunner has three options for his secondary.
 All three are powerful handguns that can deal devastating damage but require a few seconds to stabilize their accuracy between each shot.
-These are optimally used to finish off isolated enemies or for when precision is required.
+These are optimally used to finish off isolated enemies or for when lethal precision is required.

 1. “Bulldog” Heavy Revolver